aarmey/ml-for-bioe/website/review-qs.md

 3. What are the three kinds of variables?
 Give an example of each.
 4. You are interested in the sample distribution of the mean for an exponential distribution (N=8).
 What can you say about it relative to the original one?
 5. What can you say about the sample distribution for the N=1 case?
-6. Studying an anti-tumor compound, you create 2 tumors in either flank (i.e. 1 mouse gets 2 tumors) of 5 mice, then treat the animals with compound measuring tumor growth.
+6. Studying an anti-tumor compound, you create 2 tumors in either flank (i.e. 1 mouse gets 2 tumors) of 5 mice, then treat the animals with a compound, measuring tumor growth.
 What is N?
 Justify your answer.
 7. You want to model a process where each successive outcome is 1/3 as likely (i.e. getting 3 is 1/3 as likely as getting 2).
 What is the expression for this distribution?

 ### Lecture 2

-1. Are ordinary least squares or non-linear least squares guaranteed to find the solution?
+1. Are ordinary least squares or non-linear least-squares guaranteed to find the solution?
 2. How are new points predicted to be distributed in ordinary least squares?
 3. How are new points predicted to be distributed in non-linear least squares?
 4. How might you determine whether the assumptions you made when running OLS are valid?
 (Hint: Think about the tests from lecture 1.)